Counseling Staff

 “I approach the therapeutic process with genuine acceptance and empathy, molding myself to your specific needs and learning what it’s like to be you!
 My hope is that, together, you and I will be able to process life’s struggles and discover strategies that will equip you to face those struggles.”

-Lexi has experience combining client-centered therapy with creative arts interventions, CBT, and ACT for adolescents, teens, and adults.
+Lexi has experience combining client-centered therapy with creative interventions, CBT, and ACT for adolescents, teens, and adults.
 When working with children, she operates from a nondirective play therapy modality, mixing in directives throughout the process.
-Lexi is also an Allied therapist and enjoys working with the LGBTQIA+ community.
-She has advanced training in both play therapy and group therapy, as well.
+Lexi is also an allied therapist and enjoys working with the LGBTQIA+ community and their families.
+She is currently working towards a certification in LGBTQIA+ Affirmative Therapy.

-Lexi is a Provisional Licensed Professional Counselor.
-She received a Bachelor of Science in Psychology from Louisiana State University in 2020 and a Master of Science in Counseling from University of Louisiana at Lafayette in 2022.
+Lexi is a Licensed Professional Counselor.
+She received a Bachelor of Science in Psychology from Louisiana State University in 2020 and a Master of Science in Counseling from the University of Louisiana at Lafayette in 2022.
 She has previous experience working with neurodivergence in children and has been practicing counseling since 2021.
+She has advanced training in both play therapy and group therapy, as well.

 Clinician